bignaux/Magick2CPC/README.md

 https://sourceforge.net/projects/cpcrslib/
-if --boolean option is used, it produces non masked sprite.
+if --boolean option is used, it produces non masked sprite. http://www.cpcwiki.eu/index.php/CPCRSlib list some games with source using it.

-STATUS : NEED SOME WORK
+STATUS : NEED SOME WORK : only mode 0 tested.

 http://www.amstrad.es/espsoft/herramientas/sprot11.html graphic tool, Windows, closed source